stormpath/express-stormpath/README.md

   }));
   ```

-  If your app is a single page application (Angular, React), you will need to
+  **If your app is a single page application (Angular, React)**

-  tell our library where the root file is.
-For example, if your Angular app is
+  You will need to tell our library where the root file is.
+For example, if
-  in the `client/` folder in your project:
+  your Angular app is in the `client/` folder in your project:

   ```javascript
   app.use(stormpath.init(app, {